 An academic advisor is a member of our senate faculty.
 The academic advisor meets with groups of 1st and 2nd year advisees separately each fall.
-These groups are scheduled in advance and students are required to attend.
+These groups are scheduled by the department and are required of all students.
 After that group meeting, students are encouraged to reach out to advisors for individual meetings as needed.
 While advising assignments are made randomly, students are reminded to seek out multiple faculty, teachers, and mentors during their time at UCLA.